LawLawL/Auto-delete-history/README.md

 ## Todo

-* implement a reset function for the tables
+* implement a reset option for the tables

 * allow for personalized installation folder for a browser